sphinx-gallery/sphinx-gallery/doc/configuration.rst

 This will cause Sphinx-Gallery to generate 2 dummy images with the same naming convention and stored in the same location as images that would be generated when building with execution.
+No dummy images will be generated if there are existing images (e.g., from a previous run of the build), so they will not be overwritten.

 .. note::
     This configuration **only** works when the example is set to not execute